chuck-sys/personal-site/about.md

 permalink: /about/
 ---

-Call me **Cheuk**.
+Call me **Chuck**.
 I am a Computer Science student from Hong Kong who is a Christian.
 I am interested in programming, maths and sciences, and pretty much anything that I have been curious with.
 I like writing stuff in general, whether it be fiction or non-fiction, tutorials and whatnot.
 Hope you have hope!